 With API functionality, you can integrate existing features from CMS brands into your own customised solution.
 There are now content management systems on the market that offer APIs for all their features, enabling you to pick and choose the functionality you need, like, for example, playlist creators.
 Instead of having to build everything from scratch, you can leverage these market-leading features.
 It’s an easy way to cut down on development time, helping to power your solution, so you can concentrate on creating exactly the user interface and experience you want.

-If you have the in-house talent and only require a basic solution, then building your own digital signage CMS is an option.
+If you have the in-house talent and only require a basic solution, then building your own Digital Signage CMS is an option.
 What’s clear, however, is that if you would like it to have any kind of longevity, you’ll need to invest a great deal of time and energy into the project.
 While Roland’s CMS achievement is impressive, his experience proves that it’s an on-going task to keep a system relevant, and compatible with other platforms and technologies.
 For more information on what to expect, if you go down this route, tune into our Digital Signage Explored episode.